gvwilson/sdxpy/src/undo/index.md

 i.e.,
 each action is represented as an object with methods to go forward and backward.

-Actions are all derived from
-an [%g abstract_base_class "abstract base class" %] so that they can be used interchangeably.
+Our actions all derive from an [%g abstract_base_class "abstract base class" %] so that they can be used interchangeably.
-Our base class is:
+That base class is:

 [% inc file="action.py" keep="Action" %]